-Environmental Quality Specialists and Environmental Program Coordinators are trained in stormwater management practices and pollution prevention planning.
-This training includes information on Phoenix City Code Chapter 32C and may include other stormwater discharge regulations and permit requirements.
+Environmental Quality Specialists and Environmental Program Coordinators inspect municipal construction projects and are trained in stormwater management practices and pollution prevention planning.
+This training includes information on P.C.C.
+Chapter 32C and may include other stormwater discharge regulations and permit requirements.